jssteinberg/some-makeup/src/routes/wip/spacing.md

 # Unraveling Space Size: For Web Design & Development

+Spacing in web design refers to the old art of typographic spacing, and later spacing of graphical design---which usually is based on the aesthetics of typography.
+An important part of typographic spacing is the rhythm.

 When deciding on spacing in web design you have to start with a base space.
 This space should be relative to your main font-sizes, either: 1rem (text-base), 1em of your body text (text-body) or 1 leading of one of the former.

 If you choose `rem` your good to go, for `em`, you can't actually use `em` but use a variable e.g.: